D4rkOnE/i3-dotfiles-NUC/README.md

 # Automatic Timeshift backups
 Timeshift is a very useful tool to automatically create backups of your device.
 It can be installed from AUR (```extra/timeshift 24.06.3-1 ``` at the time of writing).
 To launch it in i3 enter ```sudo -E timeshift-gtk```. <BR />
 Archlinux does come with cronie installed by default, but it's not started at boot.
 Enter ```sudo systemctl enable --now cronie && systemctl enable --now cronie.service```.
-Timeshift will now create automatic backups based on your prferences.
+Timeshift will now create automatic backups based on your preferences.
 This can be daily, hourly, at boot,...
 Yes, I'm well aware of the pacman hooks that allow for btrfs snapshots before updating too.
 I just prefer this method.<BR />

 # Show me!
 Clean: